 Although closely related, sales methodologies and sales processes are two different concepts.

-A sales methodology is the main approach or principles that help the sales team do and plan their work throughout the sales cycle.
+A sales methodology is the overarching approach or philosophy that guides the sales team’s actions and strategies throughout the sales cycle.

 It provides a framework for how salespeople engage with prospects and customers and navigate the various sales process stages.

-On the other hand, a sales process is a set of clear steps and tasks to turn a prospect into a customer.
-They follow some steps to move a prospect through the sales cycle from initial contact to final purchase or contract.
+On the other hand, a sales process is the series of structured steps and activities that a salesperson follows to move a prospect through the sales cycle from initial contact to final purchase or contract.

 This systematic approach outlines the stages, tasks, and milestones involved in the sales journey.